3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Benchmark and Evaluation

-\paragraph{Evaluation Methodology.} To provide a strong foundation for comparing the performance of the models included within the benchmark set on our dataset at the tasks of 3D Anomaly Detection and localisation, standard evaluation metrics for anomaly detection are employed.
-This maintains a consistent evaluation criteria across models, which allows accurate comparison of each model's performance with respect to the MVTec 3D-AD Dataset, as well as comparison of the performance of each respective model on our dataset.
+To provide a strong foundation for benchmarking the performance of the models on our dataset at the tasks of RGB, 3D and RGB+3D Anomaly Detection and Segmentation, standard evaluation metrics for anomaly detection are employed.
+This maintains a consistent evaluation criteria across models, which allows accurate assessment of each model's performance on our dataset.
 These standard criteria are defined on the image-level anomaly detection performance and the pixel-level anomaly localisation performance.
-For image-level performance, the Area Under Receiver Operator Curve (AUROC) metric is utilised, while for the pixel-level anomaly localisation the Area Under Per Region Overlap (AUPRO) metric is used.
+For detection and localisation tasks, the image-level and pixel-level Area Under Receiver Operator Curve (AUROC) metrics are utilised respectively.
+For models in which segmentation tasks were available, pixel-level anomaly segmentation was evaluated using the standard Area Under Per Region Overlap (AUPRO) metric.
+Further, for those models evaluated using the \textit{anomalib} library \cite{anomalib2022}, performance metrics in the form of both image and pixel level F1 scores are also provided.